 What is the Big-Picture Timeline of the Residency Application Process?

-This is a list of the most important dates to remember for residency applications, for Match 2019.
+This is a list of the most important dates to remember for residency applications, for Match 2023.
 Note that applications begin the year prior for a given Match year.
-Thus, to participate in the 2020 Match, I would submit my application during September of 2019.
-I would then begin residency summer of 2020 (typically June or July).
+Thus, to participate in the 2023 Match, you would submit your application during September of 2022.
+You would then begin residency summer of 2023 (typically June or July).

 - September 15 (date usually fixed): Can begin submitting residency applications.
 (Most interview offers are on a rolling basis.
 It is highly recommended to submit your applications on the first day possible).